Congress probes Biden DHS over restrictions on inspector general, improper redactions

 You can read the letters to Mayorkas and Cuffari below:

-The letter highlight several instances in which the OIG has experienced significant impacts on their audits and ability to analyze data because of Homeland Security's delays and access restrictions.
+The letter highlight several instances where the OIG has experienced significant impacts on their audits and ability to analyze data because of Homeland Security's delays and access restrictions.

 "Inspectors General play an important oversight role to ensure integrity and efficiency in government.
 Congress expects total transparency and full cooperation from the Department with the DHS OIG and timely access to all records as required by law," they wrote.